thk-test2/studyTH/README.md

 ### LeetCode 141.
 Linked List Cycle: [Problem](https://leetcode.com/problems/linked-list-cycle/)
 - Algorithm: Linked List, Two Pointers
-- Idea: Traverse linked list using two pointers.
+- Intro: Traverse linked list using two pointers.
 - Solve
     1. Move one pointer(slow_p) by one and another pointer(fast_p) by two.
     2. If these pointers meet at the same node then there is a loop.